UninvitedActivity/UninvitedActivity/02_InternetScanners/README.md

 They've hit SANS' radar, who don't seem enamoured: https://x.com/sans_isc/status/1439771161764798468

-I'm not sure of how much overlap there is between this outfit and Rethem Hosting, but the blocked /24 range is one of five IPv4 /24 ranges listed on Rethem Hosting's AS: 14987:
+I'm not sure of how much overlap there is between this outfit and Rethem Hosting, but the blocked /24 range is one of five IPv4 /24 ranges listed on Rethem Hosting's AS: 14987.
+Rethem Hosting have had some minor compliance issues with ICANN in the past: https://www.icann.org/uploads/compliance_notice/attachment/987/serad-to-munson-6dec17.pdf

 ## Leak IX / I9 Scanner